singhaxn/rpi-rgb-app/README.md

 If you intend to run only this app on your RPi, the Lite image on a RPi Zero, should suffice.

 The following instructions assume that the red, green and blue channels are being controlled by GPIO23, GPIO24 and GPIO25, respectively.
-Please make adjustments, as appropriate for your environment.
+If you're using different pins please see the [App Configuration](#app-configuration) section below.

 ### Hardware connections